cognitedata/pygen/cognite/gqlpygen/templates/schema.txt

 """
-This is a minimal example schema.
+This file is auto-generated using `dm topython` CLI tool.
 """

 from __future__ import annotations